 - 2) Area of Change Criteria.
 The Property falls within Planning Area B, which requires a major General Plan amendment on changes greater than fifteen (15) acres.
 Response: The land use designation change to the Property is less than fifteen (15) acres. - 3) Character Area Criteria: The Property is located within the Shea Area Plan.
-The Shea Area Plan was adopted by the City in June of 1993 and contains policies and guidelines for development/redevelopment along the Shea Boulevard corridor from Hayden Road on the west and the City's eastern boundary with Fountain Hills on the east. - Response: See below for detailed analysis of the proposal's consistency with the Shea Area Plan. - 4) Water/Wastewater Infrastructure Criteria: If a proposal to change the planned land use category results in the premature increase in the size of a master planned water transmission or sewer collection facility, it will qualify as a major amendment. - Response: Based on the water and wastewater studies provided with the application, the proposed redevelopment of the site will not impact the existing infrastructure systems.
-Based on the proposed change in land use, the developer will take on all infrastructure costs that may occur if deemed necessary through basis of design reporting. - 5) Change to the Amendment Criteria and/or Land Use Category Definitions Criteria A modification to the General Plan Amendment Criteria Section of the General Plan Land Use Element (pages 56-59) and/or a text change to the use, density, or intensity of the General Plan Land Use Category definitions (pages 52-55).
+The Shea Area Plan was adopted by the City in June of 1993 and contains policies and guidelines for development/redevelopment along the Shea Boulevard corridor from Hayden Road on the west and the City's eastern boundary with Fountain Hills on the east.

+Response: See below for detailed analysis of the proposal's consistency with the Shea Area Plan.

+4) Water/Wastewater Infrastructure Criteria: If a proposal to change the planned land use category results in the premature increase in the size of a master planned water transmission or sewer collection facility, it will qualify as a major amendment.

+Response: Based on the water and wastewater studies provided with the application, the proposed redevelopment of the site will not impact the existing infrastructure systems.
+Based on the proposed change in land use, the developer will take on all infrastructure costs that may occur if deemed necessary through basis of design reporting.

-Response: No changes are proposed to the Amendment Criteria and/or Land Use Category Definitions Criteria A modification to the General Plan Amendment Criteria Section of the General Plan Land Use Element (pages 56-59) and/or a text change to the use, density, or intensity of the General Plan Land Use Category definitions (pages 52-55).
+5) Change to the Amendment Criteria and/or Land Use Category Definitions Criteria A modification to the General Plan Amendment Criteria Section of the General Plan Land Use Element (pages 56-59) and/or a text change to the use, density, or intensity of the General Plan Land Use Category definitions (pages 52-55).